kmarkiv/kmarkiv.github.io/README.md

 * **Education**: Teacher professional development
 * **Health**: Health Information

+After >10 years of having fancy portfolios, I decide to keep it simple.
+Today, I aspire to be a friendly neighborhood HCI/ICTD citizen to contribute to society in my small way.

 ### News

 * **[May.
 2021]** Swam at Swim Miami to [raise money](https://milaap.org/fundraisers/swim-oxygen-india-vikram) for COVID relief